 Developing good habits during high school is also key to meeting the demands of college life.
 In addition to developing good study habits, it's important to consider how other habits developed during high school will affect lifestyle and education progress during college.
 Let's review a few recommendations that will help prepare you to have a successful transition to college life.

 - Develop a habit of going to bed and getting up at a regular time.
 Yeah, it may seem silly, but it really helps.
 College life starts early each morning, and you need to be accustomed to getting up early and ready to work.

 - Get a part-time job and start learning how to manage money.
 College is expensive and most students are broke.
-If you want of live on more than ramen noodles, be able to pay your bills and have a little left over for the occassional date, you have to be able to budget.
+If you want to live on more than ramen noodles, be able to pay your bills and have a little left over for the occasional date, you have to be able to budget.